 Passwords are the most common way to prove we are who we say we are when it comes to using websites, social media accounts, email, and even the computer itself.
 Passwords also give us and others access into mobile phones, bank applications, work log-ins, and confidential files.
 For many online systems, a password is the only thing keeping a hacker from stealing our personal data.
 With all of the research and software programs available to help protect passwords, computer users are still making the same errors such as reusing passwords for multiple accounts, using personal information in a password, using commonly known passwords, and creating passwords with minimum characters.
 These common user errors make it easy for a cyber criminal to crack a password and compromise an account in a matter of minutes.

 The following information will provide specifics on how users can create strong, secure, memorable passwords for each of their accounts.

-- Use Two-Factor Authentication: Two-factor authentication adds another layer of defense for your information.
-2FA requires that someone provide multiple pieces of information as authentication besides just your password in order to log in to the account.
-CMU has a two-factor authentication solution through DUO Security.
+- Use Two-factor authentication (2fa): 2fa adds another layer of security to your accounts.
+2fa requires that someone provide multiple pieces of information in order to authenticate into an account.